Jareechang/react-i18next-demo/README.md

 - [ ] Edge distrubtion (AWS cloudfront and s3)
 - [ ] SSR with react & react-i18next
 - [ ] i18n file extraction with tooling [link](https://react.i18next.com/guides/extracting-translations)
-- [ ] Integrating npm package of external package with i18n
+- [ ] Integrating npm package with i18n using `react-i18next`
+    - i.e. some UI with i18n (how to handle extraction and loading locally and in production)

 ### Technologies